 3- Krystal DMS

-It is an award-winning Document Management Software Solution from Primeleaf Consulting, Mumbai, India.
+It is an award-winning free Document Management Software Solution from Primeleaf Consulting, Mumbai, India.
 It is easy to install, easy to configure and easy to use system that allows you to spend more time on customer facing activities – instead of on tedious administrative and paper-based chores.

 It comes with different editions: Enterprise, Premium, Standard, and Community.